 Gambling and online casinos in Chad

-Chad is a country with a booming economy and a growing interest in digital technology,
+Chad is a country with a booming economy and a growing interest in digital technology, where gambling is a legal and regulated activity.

 Historical context

-when the first private gaming clubs and lottery draws began to appear in the capital of N'Djamena.
+The history of gambling in Chad goes back to the 1980s and 1990s, when the first private gaming clubs and lottery draws began to appear in the capital of N'Djamena.

-Since the 2000s, gambling activities began to be regulated by the state,
+Since the 2000s, gambling activities began to be regulated by the state, and the national lottery received official status.

-allowing foreign online operators and local bookmakers to work.
+Since 2015, Chad has been making moves towards digitalizing gambling, allowing foreign online operators and local bookmakers to work.

 Legislation and regulation

-Gambling is regulated by law Loi n ° 06/PR/2005 relative à l'organisation des jeux de hasard et des paris au Tchad,
+Gambling is regulated by law Loi n ° 06/PR/2005 relative à l'organisation des jeux de hasard et des paris au Tchad, as well as by ordinances of the Ministère des Finances et du Budget.

-established in 2012 to oversee, license and combat illegal operators.
+Autorité Nationale de Régulation des Jeux et Loteries (ANRJL), created in 2012 to oversee, license and combat illegal operators.

 Main provisions of the legislation:- gambling is allowed if licensed;